51Degrees/specifications/pipeline-specification/pipeline-elements/usage-sharing-element.md

 We have no need for this duplicate data, so it should be discarded as early as possible.

-The usage sharing element must maintain a data structure containing recently shared Evidence values.
+The usage sharing element MUST maintain a data structure containing recently shared Evidence values.
 If the data entry being processed already has a matching entry in this data structure, it should not be shared.
 For example, the C# implementation generates a hash of the